 Airport/station and luggage transfers are subject to at least 2 people (in total) booked on each departure.

-Transfers included from Porto airport at 14:10, back to Coimbra station payable locally.
+Transfers can be arranged at a supplement from Porto airport at 14:10, back to Coimbra station payable locally.